theelous3/noio_ws/readme.md

 `pip install git+https://github.com/theelous3/noio_ws.git`

 ## Docs
+Docs are currently slightly out of sync as the lib undergoes some api changes!
+(Backwards compatible.)
 [Read 'em!](http://noio-ws.rtfd.io) There you'll find a guide to using noio_ws to write clients and servers as simple or complex as you'd like.

 ### Notes